The Major Periods of Western Art

 Why is it important to study art movements?

 Studying art movements is important because it allows us to gain a deeper understanding of the history and evolution of art.
-It also helps us to appreciate the diversity of artistic styles and practices and to develop our critical and analytical skills.
+It also helps us appreciate the diversity of artistic styles and practices and develop critical and analytical skills.
 Finally, it can inspire us to create our work and engage with the world in new and creative ways.

 Can I Virtually Visit Any Art Museums?